numbbo/coco/docs/coco-doc/source/index.rst

 #.
 There is no predefined budget (number of |f|-evaluations) for running an
    experiment, the experimental procedure is *budget-free* [BBO2016ex]_.

 #.
-A single performance measure is used --- and thereafter displayed and
+A single performance measure is used --- and thereafter aggregated and
-   aggregated in
+   displayed in
    several ways --- namely **runtime**, *measured in number of* |f|-*evaluations* [BBO2016perf]_.
 Runtime has the advantage to

-     - be independent of the computational platform and language, coding style, and other specific experimental conditions [#]_
+     - be independent of the computational platform, language, compiler, coding styles, and other specific experimental conditions [#]_
      - be easily interpretable without expert domain knowledge
      - be quantitative on the ratio scale [STE1946]_ [#]_
      - assume a wide range of values
      - aggregate over a collection of values in a very meaningful way

    A *missing* runtime value is considered as possible outcome (see below).

 #.
 The display is as comprehensible, intuitive and informative as possible.
-   Aggregation over dimension is avoided, because dimension is a known parameter that can and should be used for algorithm selection decisions.
+   Aggregation over dimension is avoided, because dimension is an a priori known parameter that can and should be used for algorithm selection decisions.

 .. [#] For example, the optimum is not in all-zeros, optima are not placed
     on a regular grid, most functions are not separable [WHI1996]_.
 The